birminghamk/Bootstrap-Portfolio/README.md

 ## Plans for future development

-I plan to deploy this app to heroku with a server and Node.js to implement various NPM packages for added functionality.
+I plan to deploy this app to AWS with a server and Node.js to implement various NPM packages for added functionality.

 I will also be creating a slideshow for art and photos, as well as a music section of some music I enjoy listening to.